 Startup investing is becoming more prevalent nowadays.
+Angel investing and seed investing are the two stages of early-stage startup investing in which individual investors can get involved before the institutional investors start to invest in early-stage startups.
 More people are investing in startups, and a lot more people are considering to invest in startups.
-Some of the reasons for the increase in interest about startup investing include a substantial increase in the number of startups, some people becoming notable angel investors, many investors reaping the rewards of investing in startups that have become successful and the advent of crowdfunding in startups.
+Some of the reasons for the increase in interest about startup investing include a substantial increase in the number of startups, the emergence of notable angel investors and seed investors, many investors reaping the rewards of investing in startups that have become successful, and the advent of crowdfunding in startups.

 A startup can be a public company or a private company.
 It is not common for an early-stage startup to be a public company, though there are a large number of early-stage and late-stage startups that have gone public in various stock exchanges across the world.
 Current and future performance of some public companies is analysed to a great extent by many people and firms, while the remaining public companies are analysed to a lesser extent.
 The market price of the public stock reflects this future expectation on that stock.
 So, the below discussion is on startups that are not public companies.